hermangroup/docs/introduction/how-to-buy.rst

   https://www.bitpanda.com/togo

-  Bitpanda is a broker service offering Bitcoin, Ethereum, Litecoin and Dash both online and at over 400 Post branches and about 1300 Post partners throughout Austria.
+  Bitpanda is a broker service offering Bitcoin, Ethereum, Litecoin and Historia both online and at over 400 Post branches and about 1300 Post partners throughout Austria.
 Pay with cash, credit card or bank transfer.